Preparing your content for uploading

 Preparing your content

-3. Split into sections: Break long documents such as books into chapters
+- Split: Break long documents, such as books, into chapters or sections.

-6. Get the right file types: Save/download/export in one of the required file formats.
+- Save: Save/download/export in one of the required file formats (see below).

 File formats